Who We Are

 We are fathers, mothers, sons and

 daughters.
 We Range from children to grandparents.
 We are Patriots from all walks of life.
 We are veterans, first responders, doctors, lawyers, factory workers and everything in between.
-We are dedicated to each other and training to be prepared for tyranny, social discord, natural disasters or anything else that may arise…… We are the militia!
+We are dedicated to each other and training to be prepared for social discord, natural disasters or anything else that may arise

-Ever think of joining a well organized militia, prepper, or survival group?
-Well the Michigan Home Guard isn’t just a militia.
-We combine it all into one fully functioning group and are always looking for motivated and dedicated patriots to join our cause.
+Ever think of joining a well organized mutual assistance, prepper, or survival group?
+Our goal at the Michigan Home Guard is to combine it all into one fully functioning group and are always looking for motivated and dedicated patriots to join our cause.
 If you think you have the drive, desire, and interest to enhance your skills while belonging to an organization with a true sense of family, community and friendship then we might be the group for you!

-For more information on the process, see out Get Involved section.
+For more information on the process, see our Get Involved section.

 August 14th 2014 five patriots started a group for people that wanted to actively train.
 Bylaws and rules were put into place to guide the group and thus the Michigan Home Guard was formed.

 To see a timeline and more information on the Michigan home guard please visit our history section (currently under construction).

 The process to become a member is as follows:

 2- Complete our onboarding list